shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

 1. **Temporal Analysis**: If this were to be deployed into the healthcare system, then implementing it would be necessary to modify the implementation of the Siamese architecture to compare lesion images over time, emphasizing size and appearance changes as key malignancy indicators.
 This is the single most important factor when diagnosing skin cancer, when talking to dermatologists they do not diagnose a lesion as malignant or benign based on a single image, they need to see the evolution of the lesion over time.

-2. Multi-modal data integration (patient metadata)

-3. Attention mechanisms for focusing on relevant image regions

-4. Interpretability methods (e.g., Grad-CAM) for decision visualization

-5. Clinical validation through real-world trials
+2. Perhaps a more complex model could be used, such as a transformer model, which has been shown to be effective in image classification tasks.
+However since the model was overfitting the transformer model would have to be carefully implemented to prevent overfitting.

+3. Experiment with albumenations, a more advanced augmentation library that can be used to augment the images in a more sophisticated way, this could potentially improve the model's performance and improve generalization.

+4. Attention mechanisms for focusing on relevant image regions, particularly for larger images where the lesion may not be centered.
+This would be useful for larger images where the lesion is not centered, and the model may not be able to focus on the lesion.

+5. Consider using segmentation models to identify the lesion in the image, and then use the lesion as the input to the model.
+This would allow the model to focus on the lesion and ignore the background, which could potentially improve the model's performance.This is particularly evident as lots of images had hair obstructing the lesion, and the model could potentially focus on the hair instead of the lesion.

+6. Interpretability methods (e.g., Grad-CAM) for decision visualization, providing insights into the model's classification rationale.
+This would be useful for the dermatologist to understand why the model classified the image as malignant or benign.

-6. Using ensemble methods to combine multiple models for improved performance, or considering simpler models to reduce overfitting
+7. Using ensemble methods to combine multiple models for improved performance, or considering simpler models to reduce overfitting.
+This can be done by using simpler ensembles such as a combination of resnet18 and efficientnet-b0.

+8. Although weighted loss functions such as Focal Loss were experimented with, it was not used in the final model, however this could be used to improve the model's performance in conjunction with albumenations.\

+9. Certain solutions combined both the 2019 and 2020 ISIC datasets, this could be done to improve the model's performance, however this was not done in this project as the goal was to achieve 80% accuracy on the 2020 dataset.

 ## References